 In this phase, SNHPC hosted a region-wide Age-Friendly Forum.
 As part of that forum, SNHPC developed posters that highlighted the results of our findings during the Assessment phase

-Starting in 2017, SNHPC began Phase II of its Becoming Age-Friendly Program; inviting its fourteen communities to submit a letter of interest to participate in the pilot program.
-Letters were to include how an age friendly action plan or project would help the community with consideration to transportation, housing, social engagement, and economic development.
+Starting in 2017, SNHPC began Phase II of its Becoming Age-Friendly Program, inviting its fourteen communities to submit a letter of interest to participate.
+Letters were to include how an Age-Friendly action plan or project would help the community with consideration to transportation, housing, social engagement, and economic development.

 Several communities wanted to inform their Master Plan process.
-These communities decided they wanted age-friendly elements within their Master Plan and considered how resident needs might change as they aged.
-Results of these surveys can by found within the Surveys and Assessment tab.
+These communities decided they wanted Age-Friendly elements within their Master Plan and considered how resident needs might change as they aged.
+Results of these surveys can be found within the Surveys and Assessment tab.

 One of the unique projects was conducted in conjunction with the Goffstown Planning Department.
-The goal of the project was to develop a tool to provide information to residents on how to build an accessory dwelling unit.
-The thought here was Goffstown’s senior residents may be able to age-in-place if live-in caretakers, including adult children lived with them in an accessory dwelling unit.
-The end product was a brochure entitled, “How to do and ADU.”
+The goal of the project was to develop a tool to provide information to residents on how to build an accessory dwelling unit (ADU).
+The thought here was Goffstown’s senior residents may be able to age-in-place if live-in caretakers, including adult children, lived with them in an ADU.
+The end product was a brochure entitled, “How to do an ADU.”

-Another outreach effort was successfully completed as a request from the town of Hooksett.
-Despite being a town of over 14,000 residents, the Town has no full-time Recreation Department.
+Another outreach effort was successfully completed as a request from the Town of Hooksett.
+Despite being a town of over 14,000 residents, Hooksett has no full-time Recreation Department.
 Adult residents in the community wanted assistance to create a brochure on available services in the town.
-SNHPC coordinated with multiple departments and the local senior group, the Hooksett-ites to create a brochure.
+SNHPC coordinated with multiple departments and the local senior group, the Hooksett-ites, to create a brochure.
 An overview of the project can be seen here:

 Age-Friendly Housing Forum